 COLLEGEWIDE FINANCIAL AID

-MAIN 7-0382 / FAX 7-2787 Mercedes Amaya, Director The Collegewide Financial Aid Office is responsible for the overall administration of Financial Aid programs college-wide.
+MAIN 7-0382 / FAX 7-2787 Mercedes Amaya, AVP and Director of Collegewide Financial Aid The Collegewide Financial Aid Office is responsible for the overall administration of Financial Aid programs college-wide.
 The Director and District staff provide technical and program support to the Directors of Financial Aid at each campus.
 In addition, the Director serves as the liaison to the U.S. Department of Education, the Florida Office of Student Financial Assistance, Private Lenders, Loan Guarantors, and private agencies in all matters related to financial aid policies and procedures.

 MAIN 7-0395 / FAX 7-0957 Silvia Taveras, Assistant Director The Security Administrator is responsible for updating and maintaining the security profile for all users and accounts.
 The process includes setting up College personnel as users in the system with their appropriate approval path structure and reviewing that the path matches the areas organizational structure.
 This area is also responsible for establishing/maintaining the College’s Chart of Accounts in compliance with the State Accounting Manual.